How to Protect Your Child From a Narcissistic Father or Mother

 Problems don't often fix themselves.
 When children are abused, standing on the sideline and not protecting them makes that parent (often in the law's eyes) neglectful of the children's safety.

-There are cases that have come down where child protective services have taken children away from the non-abusive parent because the non-abusive parent allowed the abuse to occur and did not protect the children, by lawful means, from ongoing abuse.
+Some cases have come down where child protective services have taken children away from the non-abusive parent because the non-abusive parent allowed the abuse to occur and did not protect the children, by lawful means, from ongoing abuse.

-Abuse can be documented and this is especially important when that documentation may be needed in court.
+Abuse can be documented, which is especially important when that documentation is needed in court.

-There are different ways to document it, the most common being by email and sometimes text.
-There is a right way and wrong way of doing this and good legal advice is important to show how.
+There are different ways to document it, most commonly by email and sometimes by text.
+There is a right way and wrong way of doing this, and good legal advice is important to show how.

 Court orders are not suggestions.
 They are directives.

-Failure to follow them can result in fines, community service, and even jail.
+Failure to follow them can result in fines, community service, and even jail time.
 Failure to follow them is sometimes grounds for a modification of custody and visitation.
-Allow court-ordered violations to fester and do nothing and you may not have anyone but yourself to blame if it continues.
+If you allow court-ordered violations to fester and do nothing, you may not have anyone but yourself to blame if they continue.

 Don't do that.
 Be vigilant.